quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 from different vantage points.
 However, a single trace from one endpoint can also contain events from a variety of sources.
 For example, a server implementation might choose to log events for all incoming connections in a single large (streamed) qlog file.
-As such, we need a method for splitting up events belonging to separate logical entities.
+As such, a method for splitting up events belonging to separate logical entities is required.

 The simplest way to perform this splitting is by associating a "group identifier" to each event that indicates to which conceptual "group" each event belongs.
 A post-processing step can then extract events per group.
 However, this group identifier can be highly protocol and context-specific.
-In the example above, we might use QUIC's "Original Destination Connection ID" to uniquely identify a connection.
+In the example above, the QUIC "Original Destination Connection ID" could be used to uniquely identify a connection.
 As such, they might add a "ODCID" field to each event.
 However, a middlebox logging IP or TCP traffic might rather use four-tuples to identify connections, and add a "four_tuple" field.